What “good” looks like for MDR service providers

 Speed: The critical time factor

-Modern MDR service providers leverage automation and orchestration tools to accelerate response times, including automated threat hunting, intelligent alert prioritization, and pre-approved response actions for well-defined threat scenarios.
+Modern service providers leverage automation and orchestration tools to accelerate response times, including automated threat hunting, intelligent alert prioritization, and pre-approved response actions for well-defined threat scenarios.

 Clarity: Transparent communication and actionable insights

-Effective MDR service providers provide detailed incident reports that translate technical findings into business-relevant information.
+Effective providers provide detailed incident reports that translate technical findings into business-relevant information.
 This includes explaining threat nature, affected systems, potential data exposure, and recommended next steps in language both technical and executive stakeholders understand.

 Precision: Targeted and effective response actions